swarajmutalik/Web-Dev/CSS Specificity/README.md

   - CSS rules marked with `!important` take the highest precedence, even over the specificity scores.

-  - Among the rules without `!important`, the one with the highest speicificity score is applied.
+  - Among the rules without `!important`, the one with the highest specificity score is applied.

   - If two rules have the same specificity, the last one defined in the CSS is applied, as it is closest to the actual HTML.